 Veterans on Campus for Faculty & Staff helps faculty and staff in understanding the needs, experiences and cultural issues affecting student veterans as they transition to college life.
 This program also teaches users how to recognize signs of distress and connect veterans to appropriate campus resources.

 In these courses, participants will learn:

-- How to effectively manage a conversation, both on and off campus, around topics that may be sensitive to veteran and LGBTQ students
+, both on and off campus, around topics that may be sensitive to veteran and

 To take this course, follow the instructions below: